 If you choose the Cemetery Tour, you’ll walk through a charming wooded area located just uphill from downtown.
 On Nelson’s Streetcar #23, you’ll ride along the waterfront and through Lakeside Park while you're entertained by stories of our past.
 Don’t forget to grab a coffee or snack for the ride at the Prestige Hotel, then have a local, organic lunch at the Rose Garden Cafe at Rotary Lakeside Park after your tour.

 You can also walk your way through the beauty of the Ainsworth Hot Spring area with local photographers.
 Enjoy some magnificent scenery, visit some great view spots, and learn about the history and geology of the area.

 Another way to discover our ever evolving heritage is the annual Haunted Heritage Tour each fall.
 Climb aboard Streetcar #23 for a journey through our storied (and ghostly) past.
 Do you believe in the paranormal?
 You might after you take the Haunted Heritage Tour!

 With over 350 heritage buildings and sites, Nelson is known as the heritage capital of British Columbia.
 Wander the colourful downtown or step inside one of our many heritage sites to discover it for yourself.

 - Experience Nelson’s stunning lakefront in the beautifully restored Streetcar #23 with a dedicated team of volunteers who bring history to life each summer and fall.

-- Touchstones Museum in Nelson recreates our history in a gorgeous interactive exhibit that pays tribute to our past.
+- The Nelson Museum, Archives & Gallery recreates our history in a gorgeous interactive exhibit that pays tribute to our past.
 Frequently changing exhibits showcase local artists who are contributing to our celebrated cultural heritage.

 - The Chamber of Mines offers a taste of our mining history and some inspiration (did you know that you can still stake a claim and try your luck at gold panning in the region?).